Home Run Derby (1960 TV series)

 Home Run Derby is a 1960 television show that was held at Wrigley Field in Los Angeles pitting the top sluggers of Major League Baseball against each other in nine-inning home run contests.
 The show was produced and hosted by actor/broadcaster Mark Scott and distributed by Ziv Television Programs.

 Filmed in December 1959, the series aired in syndication from January 9 to July 2, 1960, and helped inspire the Home Run Derby event that is now held the day before the annual Major League Baseball All-Star Game.
-ESPN staged a revival of the show in 1989.

-Play
+Rules

 Each batter had nine innings to hit as many home runs as possible.
 Each inning consisted of three outs, and any ball not hit for a home run, including called strikes, would be recorded as an out.
 If the two batters tied, extra innings would be played until the tie was broken.

-Wrigley Field in Los Angeles had an inner fence with palm trees and a brick wall located several feet behind it.
-Any pitch hit in that direction had to clear the wall or hit the top of the trees that stuck out over the wall to count as a home run.
-Outer wall distances were 339 feet in right and 340 feet in left.
+Left field was 340 feet away, with right field 339.

+Beginning in center field and continuing all the way to the right field foul pole was an inner fence.
+Hitting a ball into the seats in right center field would count as a home run, but if a ball was hit to straightaway right field, it would have to clear both the inner fence and the wall behind it to count.
+Otherwise, it would be ruled an out.

 While one player was taking his turn at bat, the other player would sit at the host's booth and have a brief conversation, typically unrehearsed small talk about the contest or the player's performance that season.
-Willie Mays, who was a champion later in the run after losing in the initial contest to Mickey Mantle, joked with host Scott during his run that the host should be quiet while he batted for his third consecutive home run (for which Mays would receive a $500 bonus).
-Scott took him up on it, speaking into the microphone sotto voce, similar to a bowling or golf announcer, whenever Mays stepped up to the plate.
-Sometimes when the batter hit a ball into the deep outfield, the player in the booth would comment that it would have gone for extra bases in a real game, to which Scott replied that "on Home Run Derby it's nothing but an out".
+Sometimes when the batter hit a ball into the deep outfield, the player in the booth would comment that it would have gone for extra bases in a real game, to which Scott replied that "on Home Run Derby it's nothing but an out."
 Some players wore golf gloves during the show—a notable addition because the batting glove was still years away from being a normal part of a player's gear.

 Participants

-Nineteen players, including nine future members of the Baseball Hall of Fame, participated in the series — "almost all the power hitters of the era."
+In addition to host Mark Scott, there were other regular participants.
 One pitcher for the show was former major leaguer Tom Saffell and the catcher was minor leaguer John VanOrnum, later a San Francisco Giants' coach.
 Art Passarella, a former American League umpire who would go on to a TV acting career, served as the plate umpire.
 There were also umpires along both foul lines to help judge fly balls that were close calls.